 Most of the 1990s he spent living in Japan, where he set up and operated an English language school and trading business.
 Japan remains an important focus, regular contact maintained with many good friends made through the school.

 Apart from writing, Peterson is a person of many pursuits.
-An interest in European history of the era 1920s to 1950s is a prevalent theme, given full rein by attending public lectures often followed up by reading and research, as well as watching documentaries on related topics.
+An interest in European history from the mid-nineteenth century is a prevalent theme, given full rein by reading and research, as well as watching documentaries on related topics.
 Being a volunteer guide at the local Jewish Holocaust Centre, and a volunteer visitor to a nursing home for returned service men and women, provide the chance to speak with people who lived through this era.
+He also undertakes other community-based volunteer activities, and is a regular public speaker on a range of topics.

 To clear the mind and develop new story ideas, Peterson enjoys lengthy bicycle rides and walks, Melbourne being the ideal city with its hundreds of kilometres of bicycle paths.